 Disclosure of foreign ties takes place through a variety of mechanisms and depending on the precise relationship, it may need to be disclosed through multiple avenues.
 In addition to the information below, it may be helpful to reference the NIH's website on Protecting US Biomedical Intellectual Innovation, which includes a helpful table on where different items should be disclosed.

-1. Disclosure of ALL positions and appointments in Biosketch regardless of whether or not monetary value involved, this includes:
+1. Disclosure of ALL current positions and appointments in Biosketch regardless of whether or not monetary value involved, this includes:

-- All positions and affiliations both domestic and foreign in full time, part-time, or volunteer (including adjunct, visiting, or honorary)
+- All current positions and affiliations both domestic and foreign in full time, part-time, or volunteer (including adjunct, visiting, or honorary)

 - Ongoing and completed research projects from the past three years that you want to draw attention to (previously known as research support)